 Hey!
 Anyone want a Volvo C30 Electric?
-It’s left the station and taking initial deliveries to leasing customers.
-Expect mainly companies, authorities and governmental bodies first.
+It’s left the station and also taking initial deliveries to leasing customers.
+Expect mainly companies, authorities and also governmental bodies first.
 Then the Netherlands and Europe.

 For those US customers; forget about it.